 How Do I Create a Testimonial Template?

-Create a structure for the feedback you need, such as the client’s challenge, your solution, and the results achieved.
-Provide clients with a clear framework to follow so you get more concise and convincing testimonials from them.
+Start with a structure for the feedback you need: the client’s challenge, your solution, and the results achieved.
+Give clients a clear framework to follow so you get specific, convincing testimonials rather than vague “it was great!” responses.

 How Do You Structure a Testimonial?

-Use a format that highlights transformation, such as Problem-Solution-Result or Before-After-Impact.
-Make sure the testimonial flows naturally and showcases tangible results.
+Use a format that highlights transformation.
+Problem-Solution-Result or Before-After-Impact both work really well.
+Make sure it flows naturally and showcases tangible results rather than just warm feelings.

 What Is the Best Format for a Testimonial Document?

-When documenting a client’s testimonial, include their full name (or initials if anonymous), their feedback structured in a compelling format, and any accompanying media (e.g., photos or videos) with their permission.
+Include the client’s full name (or initials if they prefer to stay anonymous), their feedback in a compelling format, and any accompanying media like photos or videos.
+Always get permission first.